2015 French F4 Championship

 The 2015 French F4 Championship season is the 23rd season of the series for 1600cc Formula Renault machinery, and the fifth season to run under the guise of the French F4 Championship.
-The series will begin on 19 April at Lédenon and ends on 25 October at Le Castellet, after seven rounds and twenty-one races.
+The series began on April 18 at Lédenon and ended on October 25 at Le Castellet, after seven rounds and twenty-one races.

 Driver lineup

 Race calendar and results

 A seven-round calendar was published on 4 December 2014.
 The championship will drop Val de Vienne, Nogaro and Jerez events, while Lédenon, Hungaroring and Navarra will take their place in the series' schedule.